Heritage Credits rewards program

 - Browse the available rewards and make your redemption online.
 Note that shipping charges apply for merchandise redemptions.

 If you don't have enough Heritage Credits, you may have the option using a combination of credits and a card payment.
 The Credits+Pay option isn’t available for all redemptions, and where available the credit card payment component must be greater than $5.
 The entire redemption process may take up to 28 days.

 Other key details of the program:

 - Minimum credits.
-You must have and use at least five Heritage Credits for a reward redemption.
+You must have at least 5 Heritage Credits for a reward redemption.